hydroshare/hydroshare/.ai/docs/schemaorg-improvements.md

 by [Google Dataset Search](https://developers.google.com/search/docs/appearance/structured-data/dataset#dataset-properties), and the data cost is zero since it reuses the same first-creator lookup.

+**Known schema.org/MetaDIG clash: `roleName` on `Person`** The schema.org validator issues a warning that `roleName` is not a recognized property of `Person` or `Organization` — in strict schema.org, a role is expressed by wrapping the entity in a `Role` object
+(`{"@type": "Role", "roleName": "Contact", "creator": {...}}`).
+However, MetaDIG's jq selectors for both checks are `select(.roleName? == "Contact") | .identifier // .sameAs`, which expect `roleName` and `identifier`/`sameAs` to be on the same object.
+With a `Role` wrapper the identifiers would be inside the nested `Person`, not on the `Role` itself, breaking `resource.distributionContactIdentifier.present`.
+Using `roleName` directly on the creator entry is therefore a deliberate MetaDIG compatibility choice — it cannot be corrected without MetaDIG updating their schema.org jq selectors to understand `Role` wrappers.

 **Distribution name**
 The `distribution` block now includes a `name` field (the resource title with a "(BagIt Archive)" suffix).
 The MetaDIG `entity.name.present` check evaluates